UDE-SE/a3p/README.md

 # Adaptive Analysis Application Platform (A3P)

-Fancy web application for doing things and stuff.
+Web application to host large scale sensor and event data and run analysis tasks on it.